 Online Modules

-The Online Learning Modules are websites that have been selected for their excellent content and relevance for the Leadership Certificate.
+The Online Learning Modules are videos that have been selected for their excellent content and relevance for the Leadership Certificate.
 Additionally they offer avenues for you to pinpoint competencies and values.

 • “The Danger of a Single Story” TED Talk by Chimamanda Ngozi Adichie